cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 of certain applications.

-Thus applications SHOULD NOT use prefix counts for intermediate levels for any purpose beyond the heavy-hitters tree traversal.
+Thus applications SHOULD NOT use prefix counts for intermediate levels for any purpose beyond computing the prefix tree for heavy hitters.

 ## Safe Usage of XOFs {#xof-vs-ro}

-As described in {{xof}}, our constructions rely on eXtendable Output Functions (XOFs).
-In the security analyses of our protocols, these are usually modeled as random oracles.
+In the security analyses of our protocols, XOFs ({{xof}}) are usually modeled as random oracles.
 XofTurboShake128 is designed to be indifferentiable from a random oracle {{MRH04}}, making it a suitable choice for most situations.

 The one exception is the IDPF of {{idpf-bbcggi21}}.
 Here, a random oracle is not